cuiwei0322/PredictingBostonHousePrice/report.md

 As the model complexity (max depth) grows, the training errors decrease very fast, and it is very close to 0 when max depth larger than 15.
 This means the model is over-fitted.
 However, the testing errors only decreases at beginning and then fluctuates.

-The max depth of best model is 7 based on the above relationship.
+The max depth of best model should be from 5 to 7, since in the above figure, the testing errors are lowest in this range.

 # Model Prediction